Tain0098/azure-network-protocols/README.md

 And for whatever reason sometimes the password will not work even when you got it right.

-In that case, go to Azure to the Linux VM and click Restart(you can also restart after creating the VM too)
+In that case, go to Azure, to the Linux VM, and click Restart(you can also restart after creating the VM)